Tumekab/its-coming-home/README.md

 ## Features

 ### Team Settings
-Here you can add you team names and input your team players.
+Here you can add your team names and input your team players.

 ### Team Selection
 Here you can view your randomly selected teams.